chocolateboy/get-wild/README.md

 The token used to map values at the specified location and flatten the results.

-If an empty array is supplied as the third argument to [`get`](#get), missing/undefined values are removed from the result.

 If set to false, wildcard matching with `flatMap` is disabled and the token is treated as a regular property name.

 <!-- TOC:ignore -->
 ### Usage

-Wildcard matching with `flatMap` behaves in a similar way to basic directory/filename matching with [globs][] (minus the pattern matching).
+Wildcard matching with `flatMap` behaves in a similar way to directory/filename matching with [globs][] (minus the pattern matching).
 The selected properties (at the end of the path) are returned as direct children of the resulting array (wildcard matches always return an array), either as matched results or as default values if there's no match.

 For example, with the default mapping, a path such as `accounts.active.*.followers.*.name`, which extracts the names of all followers